-To sum up, autonomous motivation, when athletes whole-heartedly engage in the activity and practice to become more skilled players because it is enjoyable or important to them is associated with athletic development, sustained sports participation, enjoyment, and well-being and tapping into this motivation is preferable when working with young athletes (Balaguer et al., 2012; Carpentier & Mageau, 2013; Felton & Jowett, 2015).
-This is because acting for controlled reasons is associated with ill-being (Healy, Ntoumanis, van Zanten, & Paine, 2014), burnout (Jõesaar, Hein, & Hagger, 2012), and lack of persistence (Quested et al., 2013).
-The process of eudaimonia is central when considering optimal functioning and wellness for athletes.
-This is also present in the recent SDT writings, in which the notion of flourishing, a concept closely related to eudaimonia or living well, is given more focus (Ryan & Deci, 2017).
+172 To sum up, autonomous motivation, when athletes whole-heartedly engage in the activity and practice to become more skilled players because it is enjoyable or important to 173 them is associated with athletic development, sustained sports participation, enjoyment, and 174 well-being and tapping into this motivation is preferable when working with young athletes 175 (Balaguer et al., 2012; Carpentier & Mageau, 2013; Felton & Jowett, 2015).
+This is because 176 177 acting for controlled reasons is associated with ill-being (Healy, Ntoumanis, van Zanten, & Paine, 2014), burnout (Jõesaar, Hein, & Hagger, 2012), and lack of persistence (Quested et 178 al., 2013).
+The process of eudaimonia is central when considering optimal functioning and 179 180 wellness for athletes.
+This is also present in the recent SDT writings, in which the notion of flourishing, a concept closely related to eudaimonia or living well, is given more focus (Ryan 181 & Deci, 2017).
+182 self-endorsed (Ryan & Deci, 2017).
+As Soenens, Vansteenkiste, and Sierens' (2009) work has shown, being autonomous is not equated to making choices (being independent).
+An athlete can feel autonomous in the absence of choice when he or she endorses his or her coaches' mandated activity because he or she agrees with it.
+When feeling ownership of one's own actions the need for autonomy is satisfied and the athletes' resources, interest, and capacities are invested in the action.
+The opposite of self-endorsement is feeling coerced, compelled, or seduced to act by forces external to self (Ryan & Deci, 2017).

-The need-supportive coaching style
+183 The need-supportive coaching style